Months of QA, completed in hours with OwlityAI.

 Example

-Given: A team aiming to accelerate release cycles.
+Given: A team aiming to accelerate release cycles

-They opt for autonomous testing integration to shorten feedback loops.
+They opt for AI testing integration to shorten feedback loops.
 With a new testing tool, they ensure continuous testing and identify defects quickly.
 This way, they thoroughly test new features at an appropriate speed.
 Eventually, they achieved 40% faster releases as they wanted.

 Step 2: Align QA objectives with development priorities